Vetlife is almost entirely managed and run by its volunteers. This enables the charity to keep staff costs as low as possible.

 If there is a vacancy in your area, you could volunteer to become your local Vetlife area representative.

-The Directors’ election is announced in the veterinary press every May and candidates are then selected by Vetlife members before the Annual General Meeting which this year will be held at the British Veterinary Association in London on 11 September 2019.
+The Trustees’ election is announced in the veterinary press every May and candidates are then elected by Vetlife Members before the Annual General Meeting which this year will be held at the British Veterinary Association in London on 11 September 2019.
 More details to follow.

-Directors serve one term of 3 years and may choose to stand again after that for one more term only.
-They are required to attend 4 Board meetings in London every year and to take on management responsibilities so the time commitment can be substantial.
+Trustees serve one term of 3 years and may choose to stand for a second term.
+Trustees are required to attend 4 Board meetings in London every year and to take on management responsibilities meaning the time commitment can be substantial.

-Please contact the Vetlife office at email@example.com or 0207 908 6385 if you would like more information.
-We would be happy to arrange for you to also speak to an existing volunteer or Director.
+Please contact the Vetlife office at email@example.com or 0207 908 6385 if you would like more information and/or would like to speak to an existing Trustee about the role.